Read more

 Typically, students enrol in three A level courses at sixth form, though some may take four (or perhaps even more).
 This choice is influenced by career goals, academic ability, and school policy.
 For A level transfer, students often need to continue with their existing courses or may need to negotiate adjustments with the new institution.
 At Greene’s, most of our students take between one and four A levels, with three being the standard.

-4. Can you enrol in two sixth forms at once U.K.?
+4. Can you enrol in two Colleges at once?

 5. Can you be refused sixth form?